ROCKDALE COUNTY PROBATE COURT

 - Unable to care for their own physical health and safety so as to create an imminently life-endangering crisis and in need of involuntary treatment.

-Once the 1013 form is completed and filed with the Probate Court, the Judge may issue an order commanding any law enforcement officer to take such person into custody and deliver him/her to the nearest emergency receiving facility for examination.
+Once the Form is completed and filed with the Probate Court, the Judge may issue an order commanding any law enforcement officer to take such person into custody and deliver him/her to the nearest emergency receiving facility for examination.
 This order is commonly referred to as an “Order to Apprehend,” because it directs law enforcement to apprehend a person and take them an emergency receiving facility for a mental health evaluation.

 - Affidavits of at least 2 witnesses.

 - Both Affiants must have witnessed the persons behavior in the preceding 48 hours.